 You’ll often find that children are what they see – which means that you need to present a role model of an adult for your kids.
 No pressure!
 Jokes aside, it’s important to know that it isn’t just in the moment that children will mimic your behaviors.
 In fact, you’re likely to pass on behaviors and attitudes that your children will absorb like a sponge – and then repeat in ten, twenty, or fifty years time.

-A positive role model, like being a good parent, isn’t about being perfect.
+A positive role model, like being good parents, isn’t about being perfect.
 Instead it’s about facilitating the necessary behaviors to help them develop into mature and responsible adults.

 It’s always much easier to prevent a habit from developing than it is to change a habit once it’s there.
 To sidestep chaos, it’s a good idea to nip bad habits in the bud early so that your children know that certain behaviors and attitudes aren’t acceptable.